3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Charlottenburg Palace is a beautiful summer palace that is one of the best lesser-known spots to visit in Berlin.

-The palace was constructed as a summer palace to be used by Prussian kings.
+The palace was constructed as a summer palace to be used by Prussian kings such as King Frederick William and Kaiser Wilhelm.
 It remains a stunning location with extensive gardens and beautiful buildings that are begging to be explored.

 Parts of the interior of the palace are open to visitors, while the majority of the grounds is also open to the public too.